Masseter Botox Injection, Montreal

 Relax your jaw with botox!

-Botox isn't just for facial wrinkles--it can also help relieve symptoms of TMJ (temporomandibular joint) disorders.
-Masseter Botox injection is a popular treatment for teeth grinding.
-The injections work by relaxing the muscles in the face and jaw, which reduces pain and clenching.
+Botox isn't just for facial wrinkles– a treatment of Masseter Botox in Montreal can also help relieve symptoms of TMJ (temporomandibular joint) disorders.
+Botox injections are a popular treatment for teeth grinding.
+The injections work by relaxing the facial and jaw muscles, reducing pain and clenching.
 Botox is a quick and relatively painless procedure, and most people see results within a few days.
-One visit to our modern downtown Montreal medical aesthetic clinic and you'll be jaw-struck!
+One visit to our modern downtown Montreal medical aesthetic clinic, and you'll be jaw-struck!

-Book a consultation with one of our board certified doctors at CHIC Centre in downtown Montreal
+Book a consultation for Masseter Botox in Montreal with one of our board-certified doctors

 CHIC Laser Centre | 1141 Boul. de Maisonneuve Ouest, Montréal, QC H3A | 514-982-0000

 TMJ, also known as a temporomandibular joint disorder, is a condition that causes pain and discomfort to the jaw.
 On the human body, two temporomandibular joints act like hinges where the lower jaw meets the skull ...

 How Can Masseter Botox in Montreal Help with Masseter Symptoms?